gposingway/gposingway/specs/preset-collection-json.md

 * `name`, `folder`: Similar to the simple example.
 * `version`: "1.2.1" - Specifies the collection's version number.
 * `license`: "CC BY-NC-SA 4.0" - Defines the license under which the collection is distributed.
-* `tags`: ["vintage", "film", "emulation", "analog", "abstract"] - Keywords for searchability.
+* `tags`: `["vintage", "film", "emulation", "analog", "abstract"]` - Keywords for searchability.
-* `dependencies`: Requires the well-known "iMMERSE" collection.
+* `dependencies`: Requires the well-known "iMMERSE" collection, as well as a custom dependency available for download.
 * `author`: Information about the author, including name and links to social media profiles.
 * `description`: A detailed description of the collection's purpose.
 * `image`: A URL pointing to a preview image of the collection.
-* `examples`: An array of example files showcasing the presets before and after application.
+* `examples`: An array of example files showcasing the presets.